-New Orleans native Shaun Fulco, who came to Knoxville in 2005, has a life story that includes more than one instance of remarkable transformation.
-A surviunteer efforts that build on vor who overcame the loss and complement her profes- of both parents, ten years of domestic abuse, single parenthood, and Hurricane Katrina, Shaun is not content to say that she made it safely to the other side.
+New Orleans native Shaun in 2005, has a life story that includes more than one instance of remarkable transformation.
+A survivor who overcame the loss parenthood, and Hurricane Katrina, Shaun is not content to say that she made it safely to the other side.
 Instead, she makes the most of every day, investing her time and energy to make the world a better place.
-A graduate in accounting and finance from the Elaine P. Nunez College in New Orleans, Shaun serves as CFO of Moxley Carmichael, a premier public and media

-A graduate of the University that capacity, she directs all financial aspects of the business, including accounting practices, budgeting, financial planning and analysis, financial strategy, and monitoring of financial performance.
+A graduate in accounting and finance from the Elaine P. Nunez College in New Orleans, Shaun serves as CFO of Moxley Carmichael, a premier public and media relations firm in Knoxville.
+In that capacaspects of the business, including accounting practices, budgeting, financial planning and analysis, financial strategy, and monitoring of financial performance.

 As a survivor of domestic abuse, Shaun has a long history of serving others facing similar struggles, first in New Orleans and now at the YWCA Knoxville.
-At the YWCA, she has been involved in the development of two domestic violence programs: the Hispanic Outreach Program that trains citizen volunteers to support YWCA efforts to serve victims and end violence.
+At the YWCA, she has been involved in the development of two domestic violence programs: the Hispanic Outreach Program and Enough!, a new initiative serve victims and end violence.
 An accomplished vocalist, Shaun mentors aspiring vocalists between the ages of seven and 20 and is a cast member of Front Page Follies, a fundraiser held by the East Tennessee Society of Professional Journalists.
 Shaun volunteers with Knox Heritage and was a member of Introduction Knoxville Fall Class of 2011.

 Trudy Hughes's commitment to nonprofit service originated from volunteer work with behaviorally and mentally challenged adolescent boys.
 Trudy holds degrees in finance, human services, and community counseling, all from the University of Tennessee.
-She currently serves as adjunct faculty with the Maryville College Psychology Department and has taught at several other higher education institutions.
+She currently serves as adjunct faculty with the Maryville College Psychology Department and has taught at several other higher education